hapax/hapax.github.io/assets/chuzenji.md

 teppenyaki, and hotel.
 Long abandoned, *Lake Garden* now offers little more than a dereliction of weeds, rust, and lace curtains that Hideo Nakata might approve of.
-The hotel section is bookended by two inexplicable objects: a large stone toad (technically, sitting in the teppenyaki carpark) and a wooden owl.
+The box-like hotel is guarded by two inexplicable objects: a large stone toad and a wooden owl.
-Though neither belong, both are comforting.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake11.png" />